 7) The demonstration of market replicability of the RenoZEB approach through real and virtual demonstration sites.

 For more informationRenoZEB website | Twitter | Facebook | Linkedin

 A follow-on project from PROF/TRAC with the overall aim to achieve an improved quality for nZEB construction and renovation by setting-up Continuous Professional Development training and BIM-enhanced qualification schemes.
 These address the entire value chain in a cross-trades and cross-level multidisciplinary approach, strengthened with hands-on and BIM enhanced workplace learning tools.

 NZEB construction needs an enhanced systematic approach to the quality control of the entire process to reduce the gap between designed and actual performances of buildings.
 This requires a fully qualified and equipped workforce, capable of implementing, executing and performing all the necessary labour actions with understanding of the responsibility of their own profession and work, as well as the relationship with the other professions and work involved.
 The project has two main areas of focus: air tightness and ventilation; and five participating countries: France, Spain, the Netherlands, Lithuania and Poland.

 ACE has organised an Energy Day in June 2019 on upskilling the AEC industry to deliver high-quality, energy efficient retrofitted buildings with BIM learning tools.
 Do you want to watch it?
 Click here.

-ACE will also organise two webinars on the results of this project, one in winter 2019 and one in spring 2020.
+ACE is also in charge of organising two webinars on the results of this project: the first webinar took place in December 2019, the second one will be in May 2020.
 Follow BIMplement social media and learn more about it!